aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

 ## Enable log integration

-Here are the steps needed to enable logs integration.
-This allows you to send your service's logs to your Aiven for OpenSearch® from another Aiven service.
+Enable logs integration to send your service's logs to your Aiven for OpenSearch® from another Aiven service:

-1. Log in to the [Aiven Console](https://console.aiven.io/), and select the Aiven for OpenSearch service for which you want to enable log integration.
+1. Log in to the [Aiven Console](https://console.aiven.io/), and select the Aiven for OpenSearch service for which to enable log integration.

-2. Select **Logs** from the left sidebar, and select **Enable logs integration**.
+1. Select **Logs** from the left sidebar, and select **Enable logs integration**.

-3.

-    Select an existing OpenSearch instance or create a new one, then select **Continue**.
+1. Select an existing OpenSearch instance or create a new one, then select **Continue**.

-    :   -   When creating a new service you will need to select the cloud, region and plan to use.
+    -   When creating a new service you will need to select the cloud, region and plan to use.
 You should also give your service a name.
-The service overview page shows the nodes rebuilding, and then indicates when they are ready.
+The service overview page shows the nodes rebuilding, and indicates when they are ready.
     -   If you're already using OpenSearch on Aiven, you can use your running OpenSearch service as a destination for your metrics data.
 If you are a member of more than one Aiven project with *operator* or *admin* access rights, you need to choose the project first then your target OpenSearch service.

-4. Configure your `index prefix` and `index retention limit` parameters, then select **Enable**.
+1. Configure your `index prefix` and `index retention limit` parameters, then select **Enable**.

 :::note
-If you want to effectively disable the `index retention limit`, you can set it to the maximum value which is 10000 days.
+To effectively disable the `index retention limit`, you can set it to the maximum value which is 10000 days.
 :::